-It may be noted that actual implantation of priority depends upon number of factors such as land availability, land possession, tackling any encroachment on the available land, getting construction clearances from various authorities to implementation of construction work by PWD Department.
-Hence, Andaman and Nicobar Island Police Fire Service may change the priority of a Fire Station depending upon the local situation and requirements.
+However, It may be noted that actual implementation of priority depends upon a number of factors such as land availability, land possession, tackling any encroachment on available land, getting construction clearances from various authorities for implementation of construction work.
+Hence, Tripura State Fire Services may change the priority of a new Fire Station depending upon the local situation and requirements.